gazprom-neft/petroflow/README.md

 `WellBatch` is designed to processes several wells at once to conveniently build multi-staged workflows that can involve machine learning model training.

+You can learn more about using `PetroFlow` from the [tutorials](https://github.com/gazprom-neft/petroflow/tree/master/tutorials).

 ## Basic usage